ncatlab/nlab-content/pages/7/9/9/5/5997/content.md

 Moreover, every morphism is [[(-2)-connected]].

-Therefore for $n = -2$ the $n$-connected/$n$-truncated factorization system says (only) that equivalences have inverses, unqique up to coherent homotopy.
+Therefore for $n = -2$ the $n$-connected/$n$-truncated factorization system says (only) that equivalences have inverses, unique up to coherent homotopy.

 ### The case $n = -1$